 Proposed Resolution: Revised.
 Remove the lines 63-64 on Page 1424:

-“The value of Nr within an explicit Beamforming feedback frame transmitted by a VHT beamformee shall not exceed the value indicated in the Beamformee STS Capability subfield of the VHT Capabilities element.”
+“ ”

 Need to wait on this one as there was some concern that the discussion text was not accurate in stating that this sentence was not needed.
 Will check to verify that Nr limits are made in the HT case, it is there in the VHT case.